Neffsville, Pennsylvania

 Neffsville is an unincorporated community in Manheim Township, Lancaster County, Pennsylvania, United States.
-Being unincorporated, Neffsville has no boundaries.
-The U.S. Geological Survey place names database locates Neffsville at 40°6'0"N 76°18'20"W. The retail and restaurant center of Neffsville is near 2500 Lititz Pike (Pennsylvania Route 501).
-Via PA 501, Lancaster, the county seat, is 4.5 mi to the south, and Lititz is 4 mi to the north.
+As an unincorporated area, Neffsville has no formalized boundaries.
+The U.S. Geological Survey locates Neffsville at 40°6'0"N 76°18'20"W.

+The retail and restaurant center of Neffsville is near 2500 Lititz Pike (Pennsylvania Route 501).
+Lancaster, the county seat, is 4.5 mi to the south, and Lititz is 4 mi to the north.
 Pennsylvania Route 722 leads west 3 mi to East Petersburg and east 3 mi to Pennsylvania Route 272 at Oregon.

+Manheim Township School District serves 5,400 students with 637 employees, 423 of them holding teaching certificates.
 Manheim Township High School on School Road is considered to be in Neffsville.
-The Manheim Township School District serves 5,400 students with 637 employees, 423 of them holding teaching certificates.

 History

 According to local tradition, Neffsville was named for the family of Johan Christian Neff, originally from Gerolsheim, Germany, who was aboard the ship Lydia when she arrived in Philadelphia on September 19, 1743.
 Neff moved to Lampeter Township in Lancaster County, married the former Frena Howery, and they had three children there - Christian in 1750, Henry in 1754, and Esther in 1757.
-All three married in Lancaster County, but Christian's life ended in Westmoreland County, Pennsylvania, and Esther's in Lebanon County, Pennsylvania.
+All three married in Lancaster County, but Christian's life ended in Westmore County, and Esther's in Lebanon County.
 An elementary school on School Road was named for Henry Holt.